Quietwood Series: 1971–1973 Sunset homes in Livermore

-Map showing the locations of Quietwood homes in Livermore, California—including the neighborhoods of Three Fountains, Whispering Pines, and Sunset East.
+Map of Three Fountains, Whispering Pines, and Sunset East in Livermore California

 Homes from the Quietwood series were built in the Three Fountains, Whispering Pines, and Sunset East neighborhoods in Livermore, California.